jdyeakel/jdyeakel.github.io/index.md

 ### Life & Environmental Sciences @ UC-Merced

 > ## ~News~
+> *04/02/18*: Our contribution to the [themed issue on Collective Movement](http://rstb.royalsocietypublishing.org/content/373/1746) has come out in *Philosophical Transactions of the Royal Society B: Biological Sciences*!
+We explore the eco-evolutionary impacts of collective movement in salmonid populations.
+[Check it out here](http://rstb.royalsocietypublishing.org/content/373/1746/20170018).
+> <br>
 > *02/13/18*: Excited to annouce our new paper in *Nature Communications*: [Dynamics of starvation and recovery predict extinction risk and both Damuth's law and Cope's rule](https://www.nature.com/articles/s41467-018-02822-y)
 > <br>
 > *10/18/17*: [Check out our new paper at bioaRxiv on the eco-evolutionary dynamics of salmon populations](https://www.biorxiv.org/content/early/2017/09/22/192807)